 Finding Low Prices for Appliance Repairs

 As the table below indicates, shop-to-shop price differences can be substantial.
-For example, we found that prices to replace the boot seal in the door of a Kenmore front-loading clothes washer ranged from $293 to $489 at different shops in the area, and prices to replace the inner glass on the door for a Whirlpool oven ranged from $145 to $293.
-These large differences are reflected in companies’ price comparison scores, which range from $80 to $121.
+For example, we found that the amount to replace the bake element on a GE Café Series oven (model C2S985SET6SS) ranged from $130 to $399 at different services in the area, and prices to replace the washer door boot seal on a front-loading LG washer (model WM2140CW) ranged from $163 to $500.

-In addition to price comparison scores, our Ratings Tables report each company’s “minimum charge for a service call” and indicates in parentheses what the charge covers.
+In addition to price comparison scores, our Ratings Tables report each company’s “minimum charge for a service call” and indicates in parentheses what this charge covers.

 In this industry—as in so many we have studied—we found no evidence of any relationship between price and service quality.
 In fact, companies with below-average prices tended to score higher on our customer survey than companies with above-average prices.

-If you’ve been unlucky and have had bad experiences with unreliable appliances, don’t buy an extended warranty when you purchase a new appliance.
-As discussed in our article on extended warranties, each year consumers waste billions of dollars on extended warranties, which are also called “protection plans” or “extended service plans.”
-Retailers increasingly count on the sales of extended warranties for most—or even all—of their profits, and we believe these warranties are incredibly bad deals for most consumers.
+Even if you’ve been unlucky and have had bad experiences with unreliable appliances, don’t buy an extended warranty when you buy a new machine.
+Each year consumers waste billions of dollars on extended warranties, also called “protection plans” or “extended service plans.”
+Retailers increasingly count on the sales of extended warranties for most—or even all—of their profits.
+These warranties are incredibly bad deals for most consumers.